ultralytics/ultralytics/docs/modes/track.md

     def run_tracker_in_thread(filename, model, file_index):
         """
-        This function is designed to run a video file or webcam stream concurrently with the YOLOv8 model, utilizing threading.
+        Runs a video file or webcam stream concurrently with the YOLOv8 model using threading.

+        This function captures video frames from a given file or camera source and utilizes the YOLOv8 model for object tracking.
+The function runs in its own thread for concurrent processing.

+        Args:
-        - filename: The path to the video file or the webcam/external camera source.
+            filename (str): The path to the video file or the identifier for the webcam/external camera source. model (obj): The YOLOv8 model object.
-        - model: The path to the YOLOv8 model.
-        - file_index: An argument to specify the index of the file being processed.
+            file_index (int): An index to uniquely identify the file being processed, used for display purposes.

+        Note:
+            Press 'q' to quit the video display window.
         """
         video = cv2.VideoCapture(filename)  # Read the video file

         while True:
             ret, frame = video.read()  # Read the video frames

             # Exit the loop if no more frames in either video
             if not ret:
                 break

             # Track objects in frames if available
             results = model.track(frame, persist=True)
             res_plotted = results[0].plot()
-            cv2.imshow("Tracking_Stream_"+str(file_index), res_plotted)
+            cv2.imshow("Tracking_Stream_" + str(file_index), res_plotted)

             key = cv2.waitKey(1)
             if key == ord('q'):
                 break

         # Release video sources
         video.release()